ibm-cloud-docs/discovery/feedback.md

 You can monitor and track usage of your {{site.data.keyword.discoveryshort}} instance and use this data to help you understand and improve your applications.
 The [Events API](https://{DomainName}/apidocs/discovery#create-event){: external} can be used to create log entries that are associated with specific natural language queries and actions.
 For example, you can record which documents in a results set were "clicked" by a user, and when that click occurred.

-**Note:** Logs and events are monitored only for natural language queries on private data collections.
+Logs and events are monitored only for natural language queries on private data collections.
 No logs are gathered on {{site.data.keyword.discoverynewsfull}}.
+{: note}

 {{site.data.keyword.discoveryshort}} can log the following information:
 - **Queries** - Natural language queries run against collections in your environment